KingPhilip14/ProjectPerfection/ReadMe.md

 # Project Perfection

 ## What is this project?
 This is a text-based RPG I started as a freshman in college to practice some of the coding concepts I learned in class.
-As of September 2023, it isn't complete yet but it is nearly finished.
+As of September 2023, it isn't complete yet, but it is nearly finished.

 -----